 Media Moment: Dennis Lynch

-Can you tell us a little about yourself and how you got into journalism?
+Dennis Lynch, can you tell us a little about yourself and how you got into journalism?
 I realized after graduating high school that journalism was a pretty good way to incorporate a lot of the interests I’ve had since I was a kid — history, politics, social science, etc. I couldn’t think of any career that wouldn’t bore me after a while and journalism lets you get into so many different things, sort of switch gears whenever you want, so it’s good for people like me who have wide interests that don’t fit into many other careers.
 My father was also a journalist when he was younger, so that probably influenced me.

 What do you enjoy about journalism and real estate?
 From the outside, real estate is an intimidating beat to cover.
 I had never covered anything as complex before I started at The Real Deal and it’s been rewarding and fun to learn how the machine works.
 That’s true about anything you cover.
 The most exciting thing for me is that point when you realize your following the right path — that your inferences were right and that you’re asking good questions, on the way to a good story.